Austin package bombing victim, 75, is awake and talking, family says

 Two people were killed and five others were injured when a bomber left a series of explosives packages in Austin, Texas, in March.
 The suspected bomber, Mark Conditt, blew himself up after a confrontation with authorities.

-The Herrera family could not be reached for additional comment when contacted by Fox News on Tuesday.
+The Herrera family declined to comment further when contacted by Fox News.